-I’ve explained here how I have expectations rather than forecasts as I recognise the world is more nuanced and I’m constantly my views.
+That's why I have expectations rather than forecasts since I recognise the world is more nuanced and I’m constantly amending my views.

-I expect the property market to boom over the next few years and then prices will tumble again.
-But I don’t know when.
+- I expect the property market to boom over the next few years and then prices will tumble again.
+But I don’t know exactly when.

-I expect interest rates will rise.
-Probably not for a number of years.
+- I expect interest rates will fall.
+Probably not until next year.
 In fact, I don’t know when.

-Now these are not contradictions or a form of cop out.
+Now these are not contradictions or a form of a cop-out.

 As I said…there’s a big difference between an expectation and a forecast.

-An expectation is the anticipation of how things are likely to play out in the future based on my perspective of how things worked in the past.
+An expectation is an anticipation of how things are likely to play out in the future based on my perspective of how things worked in the past.